 Pearl millet is perform well to poor soil fertility with good management practices and higher fertility levels.
-The appropriate use of fertilizer is the prime importance in securing higher and economic yields.
+The appropriate use of fertilizer is the prime importance in securing higher and economic yields (REF).
 Balance fertilization is necessary to increase the productivity of pearl millet.
 Regular and judicious uses of fertilizers not only help in raising crop yield but can help farmer to gain consistently higher profit.
-Weeds are a major impediment to crop production through their ability to compete for resources and their impact on product quality.
+Weeds are a major impediment to crop production through their ability to compete for resources and their impact on product quality (REF).
 In the agro-ecosystems, ideal environmental conditions provided for optimal crop productivity are being exploited by the associated weeds.
-Weeds not only cause huge reductions in crop yields but also increase cost of cultivation, reduce input efficiency, interfere with agricultural operations, impair quality, act as alternate hosts for several insect-pests, diseases, affect aesthetic look of the ecosystem, native biodiversity as well as affect human and cattle health.
-Weeds are known to account for nearly one third of the losses due to various biotic stresses.
+Weeds not only cause huge reductions in crop yields but also increase cost of cultivation, reduce input efficiency, interfere with agricultural operations, impair quality, act as alternate hosts for several insect-pests, diseases, affect aesthetic look of the ecosystem, native biodiversity as well as affect human and cattle health (REF).
+Weeds are known to account for nearly one third of the losses due to various biotic stresses (REF).
 The weed problems are likely to increase with the increased public awareness on environmental pollution, the focus would shift to the development of eco-friendly weed management technologies in the years to come.
 As the future weed problems will be multipronged, a holistic multi-disciplinary approach would be imperative.
 In context, integrated weed management (IWM) may provide a more sustainable approach to crop production.
 The conventional methods of weed control are hand weeding and interculturing, but due to paucity of labours and wages of labour is high at the time of weeding resulting in severe weed infestation, which make mechanical weeding ineffective, tedious and very costly under circumstances, chemical method may be the viable and cost effective alternative for weed control.
 Effective herbicide at appropriate rate may prove as an effective control measure and it is replaced to conventional method of weed control.
 Judicious use of fertilizers and timely weed management using most appropriate methods is important for the economic viability of crop production.

 2 MATERIALS AND METHODS

 The field investigation to assess the effect of weed and nutrient management on growth and yield of summer pearl millet cv.
 GHB-558 was carried out during summer season of 2019 at Research Farm of College of Agriculture, N. M. College of Agriculture, Navsari Agricultural University, Navsari, Gujarat, India.
 The climate of this region is characterized by fairly hot summer, moderately cold winter and humid and warm monsoon with heavy rainfall.
-The experimental field was fairly leveled and uniform in fertility.
-The soil popularly known as Deep Black soil was an old alluvium of balastic material by its origin.
+The experimental field was fairly levelled and uniform in fertility.
+The soil popularly known as Deep Black soil was an old alluvium of ballistic material by its origin.
 The soil of the experimental plot was clayey in texture (62.33%), moderately high in organic carbon (0.70%), low in available nitrogen (250 kg/ ha), medium in available phosphorus (27 kg/ ha) and fairly rich in available potassium (462 kg/ ha).
 The soil reaction was slightly alkaline (pH 8.07) in reaction.